zbretz/practice/README.md

     -   `npm run migrate:undo` to undo last migration
     -   `npm run migrate:undo:all` to undo all migration
 -   Database seeding
+    -   `npm run seed:roles` to seed just the roles
+    -   `npm run seed -- --seed [seedfile]` to seed a specific file.
+File should be inside the seed folder
     -   `npm run seed:all` to seed all
     -   `npm run seed:undo` to undo last seeding
     -   `npm run seed:undo:all` to undo all seeding